restfulapi/restful-api/README.md

 ###list method
 The list method will be passed the request parameters object directly.
 If paging support is being used, params.max, and params.offset should be used to indicate the maximum number of results to return and the offset.
+Support for filtering the list is also provided as discussed [below](#filter-list).

 The list method must return a list of the objects for the resource being listed.
 These objects will be rendered as a resource representation via the configured marshallers.

 ###count method
 The count method must return the total number of intances of the resource.
 It is used in conjunction with the list method when returning a list of resources.
+Support for filtering the count is also provided as discussed [below](#filter-list).

 ###show method
 The show method will be passed the request parameters object directly.